 The Federal Trade Commission has adjusted the maximum civil penalty dollar amounts for violations of 16 provisions of law the FTC enforces, as required by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015.
 The Act directs agencies to implement annual inflation adjustments based on a prescribed formula.
-The new maximum civil penalty amounts took effect on February 14, 2019.
+The new maximum civil penalty amounts will take effect upon their publication in the Federal Register.

 The Federal Trade Commission works to promote competition, and protect and educate consumers.
 You can learn more about consumer topics and file a consumer complaint online or by calling 1-877-FTC-HELP (382-4357).
 Like the FTC on Facebook, follow us on Twitter, read our blogs, and subscribe to press releases for the latest FTC news and resources.